There is a need to change the password of the Application Identity (AppID) that the Symantec Management Platform (SMP) runs under.

 Note: If the Password contains special characters include the password in quotes. password:"p@ssw0rd".
 Also avoid using the "!" charter if possible.
 This tool is a command line tool, and that character can be difficult for the command line to ignore even within quotes.

-Also Remember: If you are using IT Analytics you will need to update the password for the Service Account in MS Reporting Services.
+Also Remember: If you are using IT Analytics you will need to update the password for the Reporting Services Data Source using the steps found in TECH200790.